jakubvalenta/automatic-diary/README.md

 ```

 By default, this command visualizes only those CSV items that happened within
 the latest year in the CSV file.
-To visualize **all items**, use the `-a` or
+To visualize **all items**, use the `-a` /
 `--all-years` option.
-Then pass a directory name as `<output html path>`.
+Then pass a directory path as `<output html path>`
+(instead of passing a file path).
 Example:

 ``` shell
 $ automatic-diary-visualize --all-years ~/Desktop/automatic_diary.csv ~/Desktop/automatic_diary
 ```

-The result will be a directory with files like this:
+The result will be a directory with an HTML document for each year:

 ```
 automatic_diary